seiyaku

 One symptom of the plaque was the appearance of rose-red blotches.
 A sweet smelling posy of flowers would help mask the stench of death.
 But soon after the sneezing and flu-like symptoms occurred, death would swiftly follow.

 We now know that bubonic plague is rarely spread from person to person; rather it's from the bite of an infected flea.
 Nevertheless, one can understand the 'plague mentality', ostracizing people because of their disease.
 This also applied to lepers (see Lazarus's Cross).
-Today, leprosy can be cured, but it is still one of the world's major health problems.
+Today, leprosy can be cured, but it's still one of the world's major health problems.
 And it still carries the stigma attached to it in biblical times.
 (See Illness Phobia)

 Although we may no longer be daubing a red cross on people's doors, an irrational plague mentality is very much a part of the contemporary reaction to HIV and AIDS (see HIV/AIDS Cross).
 Of course, one must take precautions against the plaque, leprosy and HIV.
 Curiously, this same plague mentality is seen applied to people with non-contagious disabilities.